open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 ## Span

-The `Span` operations MUST be implemented using an underlying OpenTelemetry `Span` in conjunction with an associated `CorrelationContext` object used to implement its baggage part.
+The `Span` operations MUST be implemented using an underlying OpenTelemetry `Span` in conjunction with an associated `Baggage` object used to implement its baggage part.

-OpenTracing `SpanContext` shim objects MUST act as objects associating an underlying `SpanContext` with a `CorrelationContext`.
-Every invocation to the `Set Baggage Item` operation will result in a newly associated `SpanContext` shim object with a new `CorrelationContext` containing the specified name/value pair.
+OpenTracing `SpanContext` shim objects MUST act as objects associating an underlying `SpanReference` with a `Baggage` instance.
+Every invocation to the `Set Baggage Item` operation will result in a newly associated `SpanContext` shim object with a new `Baggage` containing the specified name/value pair.

 Each underlying `Span` can only be associated with one `SpanContext` shim at a time for all the execution units.